PetrFila/OMDB/README.md

 * Pipenv has been used to run the app

 #### Run the app
+Python 3 should be installed already.
+Check for the latest Python version by using python3 -V

+A program for running and managing Python environments should be also installed already.
+If not, I’d recommend installing *pipenv*

+*brew install pipenv*

 * In terminal, navigate to the project folder
 * In there, run *pipenv install django*  - this will create the actual virtual environment and install django as a package from repository
 * Run  *pipenv shell*  - this will start the virtual environment